Data & Safety Monitoring Plans

 - Monitor clinical ancillary studies unless an independent monitoring system is used.

-The documents below are meant to provide assistance and are simply examples that can be customized and used as needed for each individual study.
+The documents below are meant to provide assistance for NIDDK grant applicants and are simply examples that can be customized and used as needed for each individual study.
 There is no requirement to use these particular documents, and investigators are free to use their own materials.

 - Clinical Study Tracking Template (PDF, 29 KB)